mendix/widgets-resources/packages-web/range-slider/README.md

 Mendix 7.4

 ## Basic configuration
-* `Minimum attribute` - The attribute that contains the `minimum` slider value, if not provided, 'Minimum static value' will be used.
+* `Range minimum attribute` - The attribute that contains the `minimum` slider value, if not provided, 'Default minimum value' is used.
-* `Maximum attribute` - The attribute that contains the `maximum` slider value, if not provided, 'Maximum static value' will be used.
+* `Range maximum attribute` - The attribute that contains the `maximum` slider value, if not provided, 'Default maximum value' is used.
-* `Lower bound attribute` - The attribute that contains the `lower` bound slider value, if not provided, 'Static lower bound' will be used.
+* `Selected minimum attribute` - The attribute that contains the `minimum` bound slider value.
-* `Upper bound attribute` - The attribute that contains the `upper` bound slider value, if not provided, 'Static upper bound' will be used.
+* `Selected maximum attribute` - The attribute that contains the `maximum` bound slider value.

  ![Sample slider datasource configuration](/assets/Datasource.PNG)